Learn more about our Management taught Master's degree.

 The vision of WBS is to be Europe’s leading University-based Business School, developing transformational ideas and people that shape how we do business.
 We recognise that rankings are one way to profile our progress towards fulfilling this vision, and are proud to participate in the major global business education rankings.

-- Master's in Finance – 20th in the world, 6th in the UK .
+- Masters in Finance - 6th in the UK and 21st in the world

 Financial Times Masters in Finance Ranking 2022

-- 1st in the world for our Distance Learning MBA.
+- 2nd in the world for our Distance Learning MBA

 Our Postgraduate Taught courses